 The preceding two properties ensure that the IdP-generated token is bound to the blindly received rid.
 Additionally, conditions (d) and (e) further ensure that only legitimate RPs can request such tokens.
-In condition (d), the adversary wins if it manages to produce a valid token for some rid^ that has never been registered, meaning $rid^ \notin HRP \cup CRP$.
-If the rid^ in the forgery belongs to an honest RP, we further let $\mathcal A$ win if $(rid^, sid^) \notin Q{\text{auth}}$, indicating that the honest RP had never authenticated for that particular session sid^ .
+In condition (d), the adversary wins if it manages to produce a valid token for some rid\ that has never been registered, meaning $rid^ \notin \text{HRP} \cup \text{CRP}$ .
+If the rid\ in the forgery belongs to an honest RP, we further let $\mathcal{A}$ win if $(rid^, sid^) \notin \text{Q}{\text{auth}}$ , indicating that the honest RP had never authenticated for that particular session $sid^$ .

 Definition 3.3 (Session Binding).
-An OPPID scheme is Session Binding if for all PPT adversaries \mathcal{A} , $\Pr[\mathsf{Exp}{\mathcal{A},\mathsf{OPPID}}^{\mathsf{SES-BIN}}(\lambda) = 1] \leq \mathsf{negl}(\lambda)$.
+An OPPID scheme satisfies Session Binding if for all PPT adversaries $\mathcal{A}$ , it holds that

+$$\Pr[\mathsf{Exp}{\mathcal{A},\mathsf{OPPID}}^{\mathsf{SES}-\mathsf{BIN}}(\lambda) = 1] \le \mathsf{negl}(\lambda).$$

 Uniqueness of sid.
 We remark that our security notion relies on the fact that an honest IdP issues a single token per session sid.
 This ensures the desired freshness guarantees and uniquely identifies the session context that the IdP attests.
 As is typical in such protocols, we therefore assume that sid is unique per IdP and do not rely on the cryptographic protocol to enforce this.
 Thus, an implementation of OPPID must implement measures to ensure the freshness of sid at the application layer.

-Weaknesses of [32].
-Our notion builds upon the RP Session Binding model of [32].
-Apart from adding Nym Correctness - which is the core functional extension needed for our work - our model significantly enhances the overall security guarantees provided by their notion.
+Weaknesses of [31].
+Our notion builds upon the RP Session Binding model of [31].
+Apart of adding Nym Correctness - which is the core functional extension needed for our work - our model significantly enhances the overall security guarantees provided by their notion.
 We address the following two weaknesses:

-Firstly, the original model [32] only ensures security for sessions involving honest users.
+Firstly, the original model [31] only ensures security for sessions involving honest users.
 This restriction excludes scenarios involving "corrupt" user sessions, which are critical in real-world applications.
 The justification for this limitation lies in the blindness of rid towards the IdP: it is argued that the game requires the view of honest users to determine their targeted RP.
 However, this dependency is necessary only for security properties that depend on rid.
 Our security model carefully separates these dependencies into several sub-cases, where only RP Binding I necessitates the restriction to honest users.
 We demonstrate that even for corrupt users, a weaker form of rid-binding should be realized, as expressed in our RP Binding II condition.

 Secondly, the original model captures security only against corrupt RPs, arguing that honest RPs do not give the adversary any advantage.
 However, higher security guarantees should ideally apply to sessions involving honest RPs as well.
 Specifically, the adversary should not be able to create any valid rid-bound token for sessions that the RP never authenticated, which we formalize in our RP Authentication II property.
-We stress that both are oversights in their security model only, as the protocol from [32] also satisfies our stronger security notion.
-However, related works such as PPOIDC [28] and UPPRESSO [27] do become insecure when users are corrupt, highlighting the need of a security model that properly captures malicious behavior.
-A more detailed comparison with the security model of [32] is provided in App.
+We stress that both are oversights in their security model only, as the protocol from [31] also satisfies our stronger security notion.
+However, related works such as PPOIDC [26] and UPPRESSO [25] do become insecure when users are corrupt, highlighting the need of a security model that properly captures malicious behavior.
+A more detailed comparison with the security model of [31] is provided in App.
 A.

-3.4 Privacy Limitation: No Untraceability
+3.5 Privacy Limitation: No Untraceability